iotlabtpe/iotlab_workshop/docs/lab1-afr-ota.md

 3. Code-signing certificate configuration
    > ESP32 support a self-signed **SHA-256 with ECDSA** code-signing certificate, we will use [openssl](https://www.openssl.org/) to generate private key and certificate
-   * In your working folder, create and edit cert_conf.txt.
+   * In your working folder, create and edit cert_config.txt.
 Replace YOUR_EMAIL_ADDRESS with your email address

         ```text
         [ req ]